 Except sometimes you don’t want to go through the UI, and want to work at a lower level.

 Command-Line Problems Vs Through the UI

-Create a profile, in many ways, feels like login.
-Enter values into these fields, upload an image, confirm the results.
-If you leave a required field blank, see the correct error.
+Creation of a profile, in many ways, feels like login.
+Enter values into fields, upload an image, confirm the results.
+If you leave a required field blank, see the appropriate error.
 All scriptable, all reusable.

 Sometimes, though, you want to create a bunch of accounts.
 Perhaps you need three – two in the same account, to see each other when they search, and a third in a separate account.

-This brings me to the final piece of code snippets – Version Control.
-If the code snippets (and tooling artifacts) are not versioned directly along with the production code, then the tests will be running against code that is different than the tests expect.
+This brings us to the final aspect of code snippets expertise: Version Control.
+Apply version control to test code just as is done for implementation code.
+When the code snippets (and tooling artifacts) are not versioned directly along with the production code, inevitably tests will run against code that diverges from what the tests expect.
 The result will be false error reports, which requires the test-code to be “fixed.”

 For today, it’s enough to say that all your testing code, including code snippets, should be safely stored under version control, ideally in the same repository and branch as the production code.

 One of Ranorex Studio’s benefits is easy creation of small, reusable code modules that can be called from test cases.
 Ranorex also provides built-in methods called “Automation Helpers” that you can simply drop in to your test automation project.
 Ranorex Studio gracefully integrates with version control including Git, Subversion, GitHub, Team Foundation, and GitLab.